wife-comfort-husband

 Christ was rejected, despised, belittled, hated, humiliated, spat upon and abandoned.
 And yet he keeps reaching out his hand of love.

 When your kids become adults, with kids of their own and they look back, will they say, “My dad fought for me with every breath he had?
 He wanted me.
 I know he loved me.”
-Or will they say, “My mom made life so difficult for my dad that he got a new wife and kids and gave up?”

 This doesn’t mean dad should become a doormat.
 Allowing kids to verbally disrespect and abuse a parent isn’t love.
 Setting healthy Christ-like boundaries is an act of love and must be done with the proper attitude.
 Most of us have never learned the honorable way to lovingly stand against disrespect, while extending a grace at the same time.
 The ability to wisely communicate “I won’t let you treat me that way, but I’ll never stop loving you” is a learned skill.

-Dad, it also means remaining at the line of reconciliation, with an outstretched hand, consistently sharing and showing that the child is wanted, loved and desired.
 Nothing demonstrates this better than the father in the story of the prodigal son.
 He is passionately waiting, watching, eagerly anticipating his son’s return.
 There is no hint of anger, resentment, or fury, the father is elated when the scandalous son comes into his view.
 And he runs to embrace him, even when he’s covered with pig poop.
 (Luke 15:11-32)

-Stepmom, your role is to not throw gasoline on the fire.
-Raging against the kids and his ex-wife might feel good but it isn’t helping his relationship with the kids.
+Stepmom: Your role is to not throw gasoline on the fire.
+Raging against the kids and his ex-wife might feel good, but it isn’t helping his relationship with the kids.
 Adamantly praise the things your husband is doing right.
 Encourage him to continue to do the hard, sacrificial Christ-like thing.
 Trust me, I know it won’t be easy.
 Lovingly, help your husband to review some of the questions stated in the article.

 When his focus turns back to his ex and what she is doing to alienate the kids, your job is to remind him, “You can’t control her, but there are things you can do to help the situation.”

-On occasion stepmom having a heart-to-heart with the kids about their actions can help the relationship.
+On occasion, a stepmom having a heart-to-heart with the kids about their actions can help the relationship.
 But approach this very carefully.
 In a soft, calm manner, “I want you to know your dad deeply loves you very much.
 He may get frustrated but that’s because he wants a relationship with you so badly.
 I’m so sorry.
 You didn’t ask to be from a divorced home with all this chaos, and I hate that you are dealing with all this tension.
 If I can do something to make it easier, tell me, I’ll do my best to try.”

-The worst thing a stepmom can do is shame or blame the child for not loving, respecting or wanting the dad.
-It backfires and can cause permanent damage.
 When anger towards the stepchild wells up inside of you, pray.
 Ask God to help you see the child through His eyes.
 Although it feels as if the child is intentionally trying to hurt your husband, he/she is merely acting out of the emotions and pain that is hidden inside.

 Ask God to give you eyes to see what’s underneath the actions.